xeonqq/feeling-responsive/_posts/2021-01-21-cpp-std-array-size.md

 auto length = data.size();
 ```

-However, can you get the length of it just from the type.
+However, can you get the length of it just from the type?
 Imagine in your code base an array type is declared using an alias:

 ```cpp
 //in samples.h